shultz-cosmology/bare-urfe/code/README.md

 # 🌀 Bare-URFE: Computational Command Center
 **Directory:** `/code`
-**Purpose:** Automated Verification of the 0.75 Topological Floor
+**Purpose:** Automated Verification of the 0.75 Topological Floor & Cosmic Web Attractors

-This directory contains the minimalist, auditor-proof suite used to verify the Bare Unified Recursive Feedback Equation (URFE).
+This directory contains the minimalist, auditor-proof suite used to verify the Bare Unified Recursive Feedback Equation (URFE) and its emergent large-scale structures.

 ---

 ## 🔬 2026 Observational Scorecard (Selection Context)
 The logic here is driven by the observed decay of $S_8$ toward the 0.75 floor.
+The gap between the **Base Model** and the **Observed Value** represents the dynamical tension resolved by the `TOROIDAL_S8_ATTRACTOR` script.

 | Quantity | Bare Model (Floor) | 2026 Obs.
 Value (DES Y6) | Status |
 | :--- | :--- | :--- | :--- |